near/wallet-selector/packages/neth/README.md

 ## Options

 - `iconUrl`: (`string?`): Image URL for the icon shown in the modal.
 This can also be a relative path or base64 encoded image.
-Defaults to `./assets/sender-icon.png`.
+Defaults to the neth logo.

 ## Assets